akuukka/ExpressionSolver/README.md

     AssertSameValue(3.0,exp2.Evaluate());
     AssertSameValue(exp1.Evaluate(),exp2.Evaluate());

 This can be problematic in a multithreaded environment.
-Therefore, ExpressionSolver also provides expression-local variables:
+Therefore, ExpressionSolver also provides expression-local variables that you can specify when calling SymbolicateExpression:

 	ExpressionSolver solver = new ExpressionSolver();
 	var exp1 = solver.SymbolicateExpression("test+1",new string[]{"test"});